 For those of you possibly unaware, “snowbirds” are people from the northern states who migrate south in the winter to the warmer states.
 Most snowbirds are retirees or senior citizens, but not all.
-Some people simply have the luxury of continuing to work from a warmer location.
-They come from New England (Massachusetts, New Hampshire, Vermont, Maine, Rhode Island) and the eastern seaboard (New York, Pennsylvania, New Jersey, Connecticut, Maryland, Delaware, D.C., Virginia).
-The Midwest too (Michigan, Ohio, Illinois, Indiana, Wisconsin, Minnesota, Iowa and Missouri).
+Some people have the luxury of continuing to work from a warmer location.
+They come from New England (Massachusetts, New Hampshire, Vermont, Maine, Rhode Island) and the eastern seaboard (New York, Pennsylvania, New Jersey, Connecticut, Maryland, Delaware, D.C., and Virginia).
+They also escape the Midwest winters.
+States such as Michigan, Ohio, Illinois, Indiana, Wisconsin, Minnesota, Iowa, and Missouri).
 Some are from the Plain States and Pacific Northwest.
 Those are the cold weather regions where the winters can be long and harsh.

 What States Do Auto Shipping Snowbirds Most Flock?